Programming-The-Next-Step-2022/K-MeansAlgorithm/README.md

 Select the number K to decide the number of clusters.

 **Step 2**
 Select random K points or centroids.
-These points don't have to be inputs from the dataset, but can be randomly selected points.
-These are the initial centroids.
+These points are the initial centroids.

 **Step 3**
 Find the euclidean distance between the k points and the centroids.
-The function distance from the philentropy library is used for this calculation. (#or maybe code that function from scratch).
+The following formula is used: sqrt(sum(a^2+b^2).

 **Step 4**
 Find the nearset centroid for each datapoint.
+This is done by selecting the column index with the smallest distance with the which.min function.

 **Step 5**
-Update the centroid location
+Update the centroid location.
+In this step we calculate new centroids: by calculating the mean of all the values of the datapoints in a cluster.

 **Step 6**
 Repeat steps 3 till 5 till the centroids don't change anymore.